 The Invisible fence did not work for our two dogs.
 Our 60-70lbs dogs learned quickly to walk with their necks down low (like they were sniffing the ground).
-Because of this the contacts on collar would not touch their skin as they walked right over the invisible fence.
-Tightening of the collar did not fix this problem.

 Any of the 'invisible' fences MAY keep your dogs contained, but they WON'T keep other dogs, coyotes, wolves, etc out!